hattonsec/hattonsec.github.io/_posts/2025-12-15-a-linpeas-saga.md

 This category aligned closely with how most people practise and experiment, and wasn’t particularly surprising.

+# What this could have been

+Had this domain been controlled by a malicious actor, each execution would have represented arbitrary code execution on the target host, often with elevated privileges.
+In many cases, that would have amounted to full system compromise, not just passive data exposure.

+At that point, an attacker could have:

+- Executed follow-on payloads as root, including installing persistence mechanisms such as systemd services, cron jobs, or modified login scripts
+- Established outbound command-and-control channels over HTTPS or DNS, blending into normal egress traffic
+- Deployed credential harvesters or memory scraping tools to capture passwords, SSH keys, and cloud credentials
+- Pivoted laterally from already-compromised web servers or test hosts into adjacent internal systems
+- Selectively targeted production infrastructure while ignoring lab or training environments to reduce noise and detection
+- Maintained long-term access by backdooring commonly used tooling rather than the host itself

+The speed and volume of execution showed that this level of access could have been achieved immediately and at scale, without exploiting a vulnerability or drawing attention.

 # The Aftermath: RIP [LinPEAS.sh](http://linpeas.sh/)

 In late November, I attended the Hack The Box UK meetup in Cheltenham.
 Over the course of the evening, I mentioned the project to a few people in conversation.
 It wasn’t a formal talk, just explaining what I’d been looking at and why I thought it was interesting.